paulasdev/The_Brunch_Basket/README.md

 - iPad Pro 9.7"
 - MacBook Pro 13"

-I also used Google developer tools to check responsiveness across multiple other devices and screen sizes.
+Used Google developer tools to check responsiveness across multiple other devices and screen sizes.

 # Deployment